 - Ask your broker how a private placement aligns with your current risk profile and other investments.
 Don’t invest without first having a one-on-one conversation with your broker about why this is the right choice for you.

 - Carefully review private placement documents.
 Statements your broker makes should be consistent with offering documents.
 They should be balanced, detailed, and easy for you to understand.

 - Be extremely cautious of private placements that unknown people promote via spam emails or cold calls.
 These sales tactics are common tools for fraudsters.
 Check the background of the promoter or broker.
 He/she should have proper licensure and SEC registration.

 Always ask questions and check facts before making any type of investment.
 Don’t let high-pressure language or “act now” gimmicks push you into making a decision for which you aren’t prepared.
 Speak with a trusted financial advisor or registered securities broker to ensure you’re making the best decision for your portfolio with private placements.

 Contact Erez Law: National Broker Misconduct Attorneys

-If you believe you’re a victim of fraud or misconduct when dealing with promissory notes or private placements, contact Erez Law to discuss your situation.
+If you believe you’re a victim of fraud or misconduct when dealing with promissory notes or private placements, contact the securities fraud lawyers at Erez Law to discuss your situation.
 If you aren’t sure what happened but suffered an abrupt and significant loss, call our team.
 With more than 30 years of experience, we know how to recognize securities fraud and can help you understand your rights as a harmed investor.